n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 "Sign Coeng", the coeng-form generator, is classified as `INVISIBLE_STACKER`.
-This is to indicate that the "Sign Coeng" codepoint itself is never rendered visually as a glyph.
+This is to indicate that the "Sign Coeng" codepoint itself is never rendered as a visible glyph.

 "Toandakhiat" (`U+17CD`) is classified as `CONSONANT_KILLER`.
 This mark indicates that the previous consonant is not pronounced.
 Note